Vilna Ghetto: 1943: liquidation

 A small group of Jews remained in Vilna after the liquidation of the ghetto, primarily at the Kailis and HKP 562 forced labour camps.
 Inmates of HKP 562 repaired automobiles for the German Army; the camp was commanded by the Wehrmacht Major Karl Plagge who, with the cooperation of his officers and men, was able to shield the Jewish auto-workers from much of the abuse slave laborers were ordinarily subjected to.
-When the Red Army approached Vilna and the SS came to take over the camp, Plagge gave his workers a covert warning; some workers escaped, others hid in hiding places they had prepared with Plagge's knowledge, from which they subsequently escaped.
+When the Red Army approached Vilna and the SS came to take over the camp, Plagge gave his workers a covert warning; some workers escaped, while others hid in hiding places they had prepared with Plagge's knowledge, from which they subsequently escaped.
 Two-hundred and fifty Jews at HKP 562 survived the war.
 They represent the single largest group of Jewish survivors of the Holocaust in Vilnius.

 Post-war

 Among all the European Jewish communities during WWII, the Lithuanian one was the most affected by the Holocaust.
 Rising to 265,000 individuals in June 1941, it was decimated and lost 254,000, or 95%, of its members during the Nazi occupation of Lithuania.
 The Green House Museum, a branch of the Vilna Gaon Jewish State Museum, reminds visitors of massive collaboration, presenting documents and testimonials.
 Rachel Kostanian was awarded the Order of Merits from Germany for this achievement in 2021.

 Joshua Sobol's 1984 play Ghetto recounts the last days of the Vilna Ghetto theatre company.

-In 2021 a virtual 360-degree tour about the former Vilnius Ghetto was created to present arts, education and creative endeavours within the ghetto in horrifying circumstances.
+In 2021, a virtual 360-degree tour about the former Vilnius Ghetto was created to present arts, education and creative endeavours within the ghetto in horrifying circumstances.